-Sanah won the Outspoken Performance Poetry Prize (2019).
-Recently, Sanah has been shortlisted for the Queen Mary Wasafiri New Writing Prize (2022) White Review Poet’s Prize (2022) and the Bridport Prize (2021).
-Sanah has also been longlisted for the National Poetry Competition (2022) and Frontier Poetry Prize (2021).
+Sanah won the Outspoken Performance Poetry Prize.
+Recently, Sanah has been shortlisted for the Queen Mary Wasafiri New Writing Prize, White Review Poet’s Prize and Bridport Prize.
+Sanah has also been longlisted for the National Poetry Competition and Frontier Poetry Prize.

-Sanah is currently writing her debut poetry collection with support from the Arts Council England.
+Sanah is currently writing her debut poetry collection, forthcoming with Bloomsbury 2024/25.

 Sanah is a guest reader and tutor at Arvon, facilitating poetry and writing workshops for a range of audiences, including young survivors of grenfell.
 She has performed across the UK, including at Shakespeare’s Globe, Tate Modern, Royal Academy, Southbank Centre, Edinburgh Fringe and Amnesty International.
-Sanah has poems published in The London Magazine, Poetry Wales, Wasafiri, The White Review, 14Poems and several anthologies, including: Language Is A Queer Thing (Verve, 2022), We Are The Change Makers, Macmillan: SLAM!
+Sanah has poems published or forthcoming in The London Magazine, The Poetry Review, Poetry Wales, Propel, Wasafiri, The White Review, 14Poems and several anthologies, including: Language Is A Queer Thing (Verve, 2022), We Are The Change Makers, Macmillan: SLAM!
 You’re Gonna Wanna Hear This, edited by Nikita Gill, and Anti-Hate Anthology.

 Sanah has worked with Tom Jackson Greaves, as the poet and lyricist on a play adaptation of The Jungle Book, at the Watermill Theatre.

 Sanah accepts paid commissions to curate poems on a range of different themes.